-Look around and you’ll see a bewildering array of electric toothbrushes, from budget brushes to those that speak to your smartphone and offer more brushing modes than you have teeth.
+There's a bewildering selection of electric toothbrushes available to buy, from budget brushes to those that speak to your smartphone and offer more brushing modes than you have teeth.

-To a certain extent, all electric toothbrushes produce better results than manually scrubbing, but the real differences start to tell in our tests.
+All electric toothbrushes tend to produce better results than manually scrubbing, but the real differences start to tell in our tests.
 We spent the last three weeks putting the latest electric toothbrushes through their paces to find the best, no matter what your budget.

 Best electric toothbrush